Greta Van Fleet — Anthem of the Peaceful Army

-Greta Van Fleet have recently been nominated for four Grammy awards, so we figured it was high time 360°Sound weighed in on their first full-length release.
+Greta Van Fleet are now Grammy-award winners, so we figured it was high time 360°Sound weighed in on their first full-length release.
 The much-anticipated Anthem of the Peaceful Army was released this past October to a fanfare of media criticism and a deluge of commercial success.
 I was looking forward to this record because I wanted to hear them refine their sound, find their own voice and transcend the classic-rock cosplay criticism that is inevitably lobbed at them.
 This record does not fulfill that hope, but there is still a lot to dig about it.

 To be clear, I’m cool with all the chatter comparing the Gretas to Led Zeppelin.
 Zep were inspired by great bluesmen like Willie Dixon and Howlin’ Wolf.
 Greta are also a blues rock band and, for whatever reason, have ended up sounding a lot like Zep to a lot of people.
 OK, we’re even.
 Personally, I have claimed Greta as the standard bearers of a new generation of Detroit booze rock.
 (Learn more about Detroit booze rock here.)